happystraw/php-ext-webview/README.md

 Follow the [PHP Extensions](https://github.com/php/php-windows-builder?tab=readme-ov-file#php-extensions) guide for building PHP extensions on Windows.

+## Automated Building with GitHub Actions

+For easier building and distribution, you can fork this repository and use the pre-configured GitHub Actions workflows in this repository to build PHP CLI/Micro executables with the webview extension automatically.

+### Available Workflows

+- **Build for Unix**: Builds static PHP CLI/Micro executables for Linux (x86_64, aarch64) and macOS (x86_64, aarch64)
+- **Build for Windows**: Builds static PHP CLI/Micro executables for Windows (x86_64)

 ## Single-File Applications

 Create standalone executable applications by combining this extension with [static-php-cli](https://github.com/crazywhalecc/static-php-cli) and [phpmicro](https://github.com/dixyes/phpmicro).
 This approach bundles PHP, the webview extension, and your application code into a single executable file.